meteor/telephone-pictionary/README.md

+# Telephone-Pictionary Meteor Crash Course

-# Telephone-Pictionary is a game where you alternately draw phrases and describe drawings.
+Telephone-Pictionary is a game where you alternately draw phrases and describe drawings.

 This is meant to be a crash course in the Meteor Javascript web framework.
 The `master` branch of this repository is not fully implemented; finishing the